Skip to main content

 (c) If contaminated soil cannot be removed or decontaminated in accordance with paragraph (G)(3)(b) of this rule, comply with the requirements of paragraph (B) of rule 3745-55-97 of the Administrative Code.

-(4) The owner or operator of a tank system, for which a variance from secondary containment had been granted in accordance with the requirements of paragraph (G)(1) of this rule, at which a release of hazardous waste has occurred from the primary tank system and has migrated beyond the zone of engineering control (as established in the variance), must:
+(4) The owner or operator of a tank system, for which a variance from secondary containment had been granted in accordance with the requirements of paragraph (G)(1) of this rule, at which a release of hazardous waste has occurred from the primary tank system and has migrated beyond the zone of engineering control (as established in the variance), shall:

 (a) Comply with the requirements of paragraphs (A), (B), (C), and (D) of rule 3745-55-96 of the Administrative Code; and

 (b) Prevent the migration of hazardous waste or hazardous constituents to ground water or surface water, if possible, and decontaminate or remove contaminated soil.
-If contaminated soil cannot be decontaminated or removed or if ground water has been contaminated, the owner or operator must comply with the requirements of paragraph (B) of rule 3745-55-97 of the Administrative Code; and
+If contaminated soil cannot be decontaminated or removed or if ground water has been contaminated, the owner or operator shall comply with the requirements of paragraph (B) of rule 3745-55-97 of the Administrative Code; and

 (c) If repairing, replacing, or reinstalling the tank system, provide secondary containment in accordance with the requirements of paragraphs (A) to (F) of this rule or reapply for a variance from secondary containment and meet the requirements for new tank systems in rule 3745-55-92 of the Administrative Code if the tank system is replaced.
-The owner or operator must comply with these requirements for new tank systems in rule 3745-55-92 of the Administrative Code if the tank system is replaced.
-The owner or operator must comply with these requirements even if contaminated soil can be decontaminated or removed and ground water or surface water has not been contaminated.
+The owner or operator shall comply with these requirements for new tank systems in rule 3745-55-92 of the Administrative Code if the tank system is replaced.
+The owner or operator shall comply with these requirements even if contaminated soil can be decontaminated or removed and ground water or surface water has not been contaminated.

-(1) The director must be notified in writing by the owner or operator that he intends to conduct and submit a demonstration for a variance from secondary containment as allowed in paragraph (G) of this rule according to the following schedule:
+(1) The director shall be notified in writing by the owner or operator that the owner or operator intends to conduct and submit a demonstration for a variance from secondary containment as allowed in paragraph (G) of this rule according to the following schedule:

-(b) For new tank systems, at least thirty days prior to entering into a contract for installation.
+(b) For new tank systems, at least thirty days prior to entering into a contract for installation;

 (4) If a variance is granted under paragraph (H) of this rule, the director will require the permittee to construct and operate the tank system in the manner that was demonstrated to meet the requirements for the variance.

-(1) For non-enterable underground tanks, a leak test that meets the requirements of paragraph (B)(5) of rule 3745-55-91 of the Administrative Code or other tank integrity method, as approved or required by the director, must be conducted at least annually.
+(1) For non-enterable underground tanks, a leak test that meets the requirements of paragraph (B)(5) of rule 3745-55-91 of the Administrative Code or other tank integrity method, as approved or required by the director, shall be conducted at least annually.

 [Comment: The practices described in the "American Petroleum Institute (API)" publication, "Guide for Inspection of Refinery Equipment," chapter XIII, "Atmospheric, and Low-Pressure Storage Tanks," fourth edition, 1981, may be used, where applicable, as guidelines for assessing the overall condition of the tank system.]

-(5) If a tank system or component is found to be leaking or unfit for use as a result of the leak test or assessment in paragraphs (I)(1) to (I)(3) of this rule, the owner or operator must comply with the requirements of rule 3745-55-96 of the Administrative Code.
+(5) If a tank system or component is found to be leaking or unfit for use as a result of the leak test or assessment in paragraphs (I)(1) to (I)(3) of this rule, the owner or operator shall comply with the requirements of rule 3745-55-96 of the Administrative Code.

 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see rule 3745-50-11 of the Administrative Code titled "Incorporated by reference."]